EasyJet to defer delivery of 24 Airbus planes, hold shareholder meeting

 LONDON (Reuters) - British airline easyJet (EZJ.L) on Thursday said it would defer the delivery of 24 Airbus (AIR.PA) jets and hold a shareholder meeting after the airline’s founder Stelios Haji-Ioannou stepped up a disagreement over the airline’s expansion plans.

-The move comes a day after Airbus announced plans to cut jetliner production after the coronavirus epidemic triggered aviation’s worst industrial crisis and drastically reduced deliveries to cash-starved airlines.
+The move, which means easyJet won’t take any planes in the 2021 financial year, comes a day after Airbus announced plans to cut jetliner production after the coronavirus epidemic triggered aviation’s worst industrial crisis and drastically reduced deliveries to cash-starved airlines.

 The European manufacturer said it had received requests for postponements and deferrals into next year.
+EasyJet is among the first airlines to publicly outline its jet delivery deferral plans.

+But the announcement did little to quell Haji-Ioannou’s anger with the company’s board, as he threatened to write to the Financial Conduct Authority (FCA) over its relationship with Airbus.

-EasyJet’s biggest shareholder Haji-Ioannou demanded on Wednesday a shareholder vote to remove two directors, as part of his battle to try to force the British airline to cancel an order for 107 Airbus planes .
+EasyJet’s biggest shareholder, Haji-Ioannou has demanded a shareholder vote to remove two directors as part of his battle to try to force the British airline to cancel an order for 107 Airbus planes.
+EasyJet on Thursday confirmed it intended to hold a general meeting.

 Haji-Ioannou says the new jets are useless given the crippling impact of the coronavirus pandemic on air travel and that their 4.5 billion pound ($5.5 billion) price tag threatens the firm’s survival.
+A source familiar with the matter has said the amount due is significantly less.

+He demanded clarity over the arrangements with Airbus, and said it would be “scandalous” to pay the plane-maker while easyJet was making no revenue.

+“Although it is less than clear what deal Airbus and easyJet have cut with each other, the announcement only talks about “deferrals” of 24 out of 107 new orders,” he said in a statement.

 The airline has been forced to ground its fleet due to travel restrictions in light of the spread of the coronavirus.

+In February easyJet said it would work with all suppliers to further reduce costs, well in advance of the latest escalation of the row with Haji-Ioannou, whose family owns a third of easyJet’s shares and who even before the coronavirus crisis was a critic of easyJet’s strategy to buy more planes.

-“Our industry is facing unprecedented challenges which require unprecedented action.
-As we have consistently said, we remain completely focused on improving short term liquidity and reducing expenditure across the business,” easyJet Chief Executive Johan Lundgren said in a statement.
+“We remain completely focused on improving short term liquidity and reducing expenditure across the business,” easyJet Chief Executive Johan Lundgren said, without referring to the easyJet founder in his statement.

-“I am pleased to announce that we have agreed with Airbus to amend our delivery schedule by deferring the purchase of 24 aircraft, providing a significant boost to our cash flow and a vast reduction to our near-term capex programme.”
+He added that the move provided “a significant boost to our cash flow and a vast reduction to our near-term capex programme.”

-The airline said it would defer the delivery of 10 aircraft deliveries in the 2020 financial year, 12 aircraft deliveries in 2021 and 2 aircraft deliveries in 2022.
+The airline said it would defer the delivery of 10 aircraft deliveries in the 2020 financial year, all 12 aircraft deliveries in FY21 and 2 aircraft deliveries in FY22.

 Exact dates for future deliveries of the deferred aircraft were still to be agreed, easyJet said.